Embracing New Supply Chain Model To Overcome Disruptions

 But one thing is for sure:

-As future automation, artificial intelligence, and other technologies continue to disrupt supply chains, it’s critical to predicting what could happen and have contingency plans in place.
+As future automation, artificial intelligence, and other technologies continue to disrupt supply chains, it’s critical to predict what could happen and have contingency plans in place.

 The New Supply Chain Model